Braves hold off White Sox rally, win 10-7

 Atlanta starter Max Fried (15-4) worked six innings and allowed four runs, three earned, on four hits and one walk.
 The left-hander matched his career-high with 11 strikeouts.
 Dansby Swanson started a four-run outburst in the second inning with an RBI single.
 Tyler Flowers then delivered his 10th homer, a long three-run shot.

 Atlanta added a run to take a 5-0 lead in the fourth on Freddie Freeman's 30th double.
-Freeman added an RBI single in the eighth, when the Braves tacked on two runs, giving him a league-leading 109 RBIs.
+Freeman added an RBI single in the eighth when the Braves tacked on two runs and has a league-leading 109 RBI.
 Chicago got a run in the fifth on Adam Engel's RBI single, but the Braves got it back in the sixth when Flowers scored on Ozzie Albies' infield grounder.

 The White Sox scored four runs in the seventh to trim Atlanta's lead to 6-5.
 Yolmer Sanchez had a run-scoring single and Wellington Castillo welcomed reliever Luke Jackson with a three-run homer.
 Chicago manager Rick Renteria was ejected by home plate umpire Brian Knight in the seventh inning while making a pitching change.